bgschiller/clipbox-cdk/README.md

 Update the values in bin/clipbox-cdk.ts, if you wish to change any of them.
 Don't worry about doing this right away though, you can always add them later and re-deploy.

 1. Set up your AWS account, if necessary.
 Get AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY credentials, and set up the aws-cli: `aws configure`
 1. `npx aws-cdk bootstrap`.
 This makes it possible to use cdk within this AWS account/region.
-It's not a problem to run it twice though.
 1. `npx aws-cdk deploy`.
 Create the infrastructure, or update it to account for the latest settings.

 The output from the deploy command will include